QubesOS/qubes-hcl/README.md

 ```
 tpm:
-  status:'yes|no|partial'
+  status: 'yes|no|partial'
-  message:'Text to be displayed goes here'
+  message: 'Text to be displayed goes here'
 ```

 ## Template